tkurz/nodekeeper/README.md

 NodeKeeper is a simple to use library on the top of ZooKeeper.
 It allows to create, read, update and delete zk-nodes, supports custom datatypes and allows to listen and react on node events (create, update, delete) based on path patterns.

-**NEW RELEASE:** NodeKeeper 1.1 is now available in maven central.
-[Look here](http://mvnrepository.com/artifact/at.salzburgresearch.nodekeeper/nodekeeper-java/1.1) how you can use it via dependency (maven, gradle, etc).
+**NEW RELEASE:** NodeKeeper 1.2 is now available in maven central.
+[Look here](http://mvnrepository.com/artifact/at.salzburgresearch.nodekeeper/nodekeeper-java/1.2) how you can use it via dependency (maven, gradle, etc).

-**NEW FEATURE:** NodeKeeper now supports Event-Binding-Action rules.
-[Check it out!](#event-binding-action-rules)
+**NEW FEATURE:** NodeKeeper now has a better re-connection strategy, supports recursive node deletion and has an improved boostraping module.

 ##The NodeKeeper Instance
 The NodeKeeper instance must be initialized using the constructor: